Covent Garden: Covent Garden market

 The first record of a "new market in Covent Garden" is in 1654 when market traders set up stalls against the garden wall of Bedford House.
 The Earl of Bedford acquired a private charter from Charles II in 1670 for a fruit and vegetable market, permitting him and his heirs to hold a market every day except Sundays and Christmas Day.
-The original market, consisting of wooden stalls and sheds, became disorganised and disorderly, and John Russell, 6th Duke of Bedford, requested an act of Parliament in 1813 to regulate it, then commissioned Charles Fowler in 1830 to design the neo-classical market building that is the heart of Covent Garden today.
+The original market, consisting of wooden stalls and sheds, became disorganised and disorderly, and John Russell, 6th Duke of Bedford, requested an act of Parliament, the Covent Garden Market Act 1813 (53 Geo.
+3. c. lxxi), to regulate it, then commissioned Charles Fowler in 1830 to design the neo-classical market building that is the heart of Covent Garden today.
 The "greater part of the pillars" were built from granite quarried from Cairngall in today's Aberdeenshire.
 The contractor was William Cubitt and Company.
 Further buildings were added—the Floral hall, Charter Market, and in 1904 the Jubilee Market for foreign flowers was built by Cubitt and Howard.